Hypothyroidism VS Hyperthyroidism

 On the other hand, if the hypothalamus gland reads too much T4 and T3 in the blood it will produce low levels of TRH which signals the pituitary gland to produce low levels of TSH, which then singles the thyroid gland to slow down and not produce as much T4 and T3 hormones as there are too much circulating in the blood at the moment.

 You may look at the hypothalamus, pituitary and thyroid gland connection as house heating system.
 The thyroid gland being the actual heater, the pituitary gland is the thermostat and the hypothalamus being the person who controls the thermostats.
 The Hypothalamus just like a person, feels hot or cold, it adjusts the thermostat accordingly which directs the heater how much to function.

-testing the TSH levels in the blood would normally indicate about the activity of the thyroid gland, however, In some cases, other glands might be weakened and affect the Thyroid Gland.
+Testing the TSH levels in the blood would normally indicate about the activity of the thyroid gland, however, In some cases, other glands might be weak and affect the Thyroid Gland.

 For instance, in Hyperthyroidism, low level of TSH may indicate a low pituitary and hypothalamus function, but if your TSH is high most likely the other glands are working properly.

-In addition, you may find that, in some cases, normal TSH levels fail to indicate thyroid weaknesses and therefore, a thyroid antibodies test should be done in addition to thyroid panel blood work.
+In some cases, normal TSH levels fail to indicate thyroid weaknesses and therefore, a thyroid antibodies test should be done in addition to thyroid panel blood work.